Dan3dd/tony-mc-mapface_unity/README.md

 # tony-mc-mapface_unity
-Simple test of tony-mc-mapface tonemapper
+Simple test for the Unity of tony-mc-mapface in tonemapper created by [Tomasz Stachowiak](https://github.com/h3r2tic/tony-mc-mapface)